 While you may occasionally see a “plain” dressing Mennonite on campus, you won’t be able to tell most Mennonite students by their clothing choices.
 Since EMU attracts a diverse student body, especially with our Intensive English Program and our world-renowned Center for Justice and Peacebuilding, you may also see people with distinctive clothing from other cultures and parts of the world, including Muslim women in veils.

-People in very conservative branches of the Mennonite traditions often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.
-Some even use horse and buggies in order to remain “separate from the world.”
+Mennonite who are part of a plainer tradition often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.

 While the use of technology is limited in plain Mennonite communities, it’s not here.
-You’ll see students listening to iPods, working on laptops, and studying computer technology and digital media production in a new advanced media lab with top-quality equipment.
+We’ve all got our iPads and smartphones, and our computer science and digital media programs enjoy a new advanced media lab with top-quality equipment.
 Among Christian colleges, EMU is one of the few to offer a major in photography.

-- Class discussions on policies and issues pertaining to peace and conflict, servant-leadership, environmental sustainability, Godly relationships, care for each other, community service, pledging allegiance to a nation (or not), and ethics in the workplace.
+- Class discussions on policies and issues pertaining to peace and conflict, service work, sustainability, Godly relationships, care for each other, pledging allegiance to a nation (or not), and ethics in the workplace.
 EMU is committed to preparing students for life, not just for a job.
-Spiritual development is taken seriously.
-Listening respectfully to the viewpoints of others is part of the campus ethos.
+Exploring your faith and listening respectfully to the viewpoints of others are part of the campus ethos.

 - Students having fun!
 Athletic events (NCAA or intramurals) occur throughout the year.
-The student activities council shows recently released movies each weekend, organizes midnight bowling, skiing at nearby Massanutten Resort, hiking/camping in the mountains, and more.
+The campus activities council shows movies each weekend, organizes midnight bowling, skiing at nearby Massanutten Resort, hiking/camping in the mountains, and more.
 You won’t want to miss the barn dance in the fall and the semi-formal in the winter!